 Fujimoto’s paper examines generational conflict through a comparison of father-son relationships in Greek, Polynesian and other mythologies with the proliferation of the “OK Boomer” Internet meme.
 With guidance from his professor and a student services librarian, Fujimoto used library databases, books and a PhD dissertation in his research.

-Read Stephen’s reflective essay from his Lang Prize application.
+Read Stephen’s reflective essay from their Lang Prize application.